Configuring SAML

 Select SAML 2.0.

-Assign an app name and other General Settings and select Next.
+Assign an app name, specify other general settings, and select Next.

 Enter the Dex callback URL in both the Single sign-on URL (ACS URL) and Audience URI fields.
 The format is